qfpl/applied-fp-course/README.md

 nix-shell there, you will then have all the required tools for every level.

-The ``shell.nix`` is provided separate from the ``default.nix`` so if you have a different workflow you can still utilise the derivation.
+The ``shell.nix`` is provided separate from the ``default.nix`` so if you have a different work-flow you can still utilise the derivation.

 ##### Please note...